 - Microbiology

-In all of these courses you’ll become intimately familiar with the basis of life.
-By completing a degree in biological sciences, you’ll come into medical school with tremendous advantages.
-If you’re going to treat people, it’s useful to know how their bodies function and how the cells within them contribute to those functions.
+In all these courses, you’ll become intimately familiar with the basics of life.
+By completing a undergraduate degree in biological sciences, you’ll come into medical school with tremendous advantages.
+If you’re going to treat people, it’s helpful to know how their bodies function and how the cells within them contribute to those functions.

 Best Majors by Prerequisites